dbcli/pgcli/docs/pages/full_screen_apps.rst

 There is a third I/O object which is also required by the application, but not passed inside.
-This is the event loop, an :class:`~prompt_toolkit.eventloop.base.EventLoop` instance.
+This is the event loop, an :class:`~prompt_toolkit.eventloop.EventLoop` instance.
 This is basically a while-true loop that waits for user input, and when it receives something (like a key press), it will send that to the the appropriate handler, like for instance, a key binding.